FAQ

 Yes.
 A second photographer is available, but most couples choose not to add one.

-A second photographer can be useful for large guest counts, large wedding parties, multiple locations, and days that are packed full.
-When I’m photographing with a second shooter, I almost always hear the word paparazzi.
+A second photographer can be useful for large guest counts, large wedding parties, multiple locations, and especially full days with a lot happening at once.
+If I feel a second photographer is a must-have, nice-to-have, or unnecessary for your wedding, I will tell you honestly.

-And for what it’s worth, all the work you see on my site is photographed by me.
+All the work you see on my site is photographed by me.

 Do you offer engagement sessions?